-Momentum Squeeze Indicator Guide: How to Spot & Trade Explosive Breakouts
+Momentum Squeeze Indicator: How to Spot and Trade Explosive Breakouts

 What Is the Momentum Squeeze Indicator?

-The momentum squeeze indicator — you might also hear it called the TTM Squeeze or Squeeze Momentum Indicator (SMI) — was created by trader John Carter and explained in his book Mastering the Trade.
-At its heart, it helps you spot two key moments: when the market is quiet and coiling up (that’s the “squeeze”), and then when momentum starts pushing in one direction.
+The momentum squeeze indicator — also called the TTM Squeeze or Squeeze Momentum Indicator (SMI) — was created by John Carter and explained in his book Mastering the Trade.
+It solves one problem: identifying when a market coiling into low volatility is about to snap in one direction.

-Unlike simpler tools like RSI or MACD that only look at one thing, the SMI blends two well-known indicators — Bollinger Bands and Keltner Channels — together with a momentum histogram.
-This mix lets you know not just that a big move might be coming, but also whether it’s likely to go up or down.
+Unlike RSI or MACD, which measure a single dimension, the SMI blends Bollinger Bands and Keltner Channels with a momentum histogram.
+This tells you not just that a breakout is coming, but whether it will probably go up or down.

-The indicator really took off after a popular TradingView script by “LazyBear” came out, which was based directly on Carter’s original TTM Squeeze idea.
-These days, it’s one of the most-used custom indicators on retail trading platforms everywhere.
+The indicator gained traction after "LazyBear" published a popular TradingView script based on Carter's original TTM Squeeze.
+It's now one of the most-used custom indicators across retail trading platforms.

 How the Momentum Squeeze Indicator Works